leocjj/holbertonschool-low_level_programming/0x13-more_singly_linked_lists/README.md

-# Project 0x12.
+# Project 0x13.

-C - Singly linked lists
+C - More singly linked lists

 ## Learning Objectives

 At the end of this project, you are expected to be able to explain to anyone, without the help of Google.

-* When and why using linked lists vs arrays
+* How to use linked lists
-* How to build and use linked lists
+* Start to look for the right source of information without too much help

 ### Requirements